 A chef knife is a basic knife necessary for any operational kitchen.
 From beginners to professionals, everyone can use it conveniently for food preparation like chopping, cutting, dicing, etc.

 On the other hand, a butcher's knife is a bit of a professional tool for butchering.
-It helps to cut through the rigid thick meat pieces and bones,
+It helps to cut through the stiff thick meat pieces and bones,

 A cleaver knife is a large knife that comes in various shapes, usually having a rectangular-blade hatchet.
 It is a versatile knife used for cutting large yet soft pieces of meat and bones.